On the Reynolds-number scaling of Poisson solver complexity: ANALYSIS OF THE RESIDUAL OF POISSON'S EQUATION

 \Xavi{where $\vel^{p,n}$ and $\vel^{p,n+1}$ denote the predictor velocities used to compute $\vel^{n}$ and $\vel^{n+1}$, respectively.
 Note that we assume that the incompressibility constraint is satisfied at the previous time-step, \ie~$\diver \vel^{n} = 0$.} \XaviR{In practice, this condition is satisfied only up to the user-prescribed residual of the Poisson solver, \ie~$| \diver \vel^{n} | \le \epsilon$.
 Nevertheless, the following analysis remains valid provided that the absolute variation of the initial residual between consecutive time steps is much larger than this tolerance, \ie~$|r^{0,n+1} - r^{0,n}| \gg \epsilon$.}

 \mbigskip

 Alternatively, we can also consider $\tilde{r}^0 = \Dt r^0$.
 In this case, the residual reads

 where $\tilde{\press} = \press \Dt$ is a \XaviR{pseudo-pressure, \ie~pressure re-scaled by $\Dt$}.
-Notice that the scaled residual, $\tilde{r}^0$, is physically more meaningful, as it directly measures the accuracy with which the incompressibility constraint is imposed.
-Unless otherwise stated, the superscript in the residual denotes the iteration number within the Poisson solver.
+Notice that the scaled residual, $\tilde{r}^0$, is physically more meaningful, as it directly measures the accuracy with which the incompressibility constraint is imposed. \aft{In projection-based incompressible solvers, the purpose of the Poisson equation is precisely to enforce $\diver \vel = 0$.
+Therefore, the residual of the Poisson equation quantifies the remaining violation of the divergence-free condition.
+Although the algebraic error, $\isvector{e}$, and the residual, $\isvector{r}$, are related through $\isvector{r} = \lapld \isvector{e}$, where $\lapld$ is the discrete Laplacian operator, the residual provides a direct measure of how accurately the incompressibility constraint is satisfied and is the quantity used in practical stopping criteria.} Unless otherwise stated, the superscript in the residual denotes the iteration number within the Poisson solver.

 \mbigskip